formateli/trytond_formateli_account_stock_cos/README.rst

 It take care of account moves for products type of 'goods' on Purchases, affecting cost of sale by Stock Inventories.

-When Stock Inventory is made for a product, two account move line will be created, one that affect the 'stock' and 'balance statement' account by credit, and other that affect the 'Cost of Sale' account defined for this product by debit.
+When Stock Inventory is made an account move is created, two account move line will be created for every product affected, one that affect its 'stock' and 'balance statement' account by credit, and other that affect its 'Cost of Sale' expense account by debit.

 - account_expense of product category domain can be type of 'stock' and 'balance statement'.
 - If a product is type of 'goods' the account_expense defined in its category